MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ### Known issues

 - Self-conflation doesn't show the normalized data in deduplication entities.
 However, it applies the normalization internally during deduplication.
-This is by design for all normalizations.
+It's by design for all normalizations.
-- If the semantic type isn't defined in the **Map** phase and custom normalization is selected as normalization options it won't get applied.
-This only happens if you clear the semantic type after applying normalization.
+- If the semantic type setting is removed in the **Map** phase when a match rule uses Alias mapping or Custom bypass, the normalization won't be applied.
+It only happens if you clear the semantic type after configuring the normalization in the match rule because the semantic type will be unknown.

 ## Next step

-After completing the match process for at least one match pair, you may resolve possible contradictions in your data by going through the [**Merge**](merge-entities.md) topic.
+After completing the match process for at least one match pair, continue to the [**Merge**](merge-entities.md) step.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]